 In Canada there is no estate tax or inheritance duty.
-However, Canada does impose tax on unrealized capital gains at death by deeming the assets to be sold at their fair market value at the date of death.
+Canada does impose tax on unrealized capital gains at death by deeming the assets to be sold at fair market value at the date of death2.
 This is applicable to all securities, including U.S. securities.
-The accrued capital gain (or loss) is included as income on the deceased's final Canadian income tax return.
+The accrued capital gain (or loss) is included in income on the decedent's final Canadian income tax return.

-In contrast, U.S. estate tax is imposed on the fair market value of the property, rather than on the cost or appreciation of the property.
-As the chart above shows, the tax rates for 2014 range from 18 to 40 per cent.
+In contrast, U.S. estate tax is imposed on the fair market value of the property rather than on the cost or appreciation of the property.
+As the chart shows, the marginal tax rates for 2011 range from 18% to 35%.